March 6, 2023

 At a Glance

-- Arm chooses NYSE for its IPO, dealing a blow to London's financial scene.
+- Arm chooses New York for its IPO, dealing a blow to London's financial scene.

 - Arm reportedly aims to raise at least $2 billion when it goes public in 2023, market conditions permitting.

 - UK PM's personal intervention for a dual N.Y.-London listing did not work.

 Arm, the U.K. chipmaker owned by SoftBank whose $40 billion sale to Nvidia was scuttled, said it has chosen to go public on the New York Stock Exchange, dealing a blow to London’s financial scene.

 In a statement, the chipmaker said that pursuing a U.S.-only IPO in 2023 is “the best path forward for the company and its stakeholders.”
 The U.K. government had floated the idea of a dual New York-London listing.

 For Arm, it is a return to the public markets for a company that designs processors for Apple’s iPhone.
 SoftBank took it private after acquiring the chipmaker for $32 billion in 2016.

 For the IPO, Reuters cited sources saying that SoftBank wants Arm’s listing to raise at least $8 billion.
 The chipmaker is reportedly looking to submit paperwork for its IPO in late April, although SoftBank said previously it was in no rush given market volatility amid economic uncertainty.